U.S. retail sales data point to slower economic growth

 Difficulties adjusting the claims data for seasonal variations have caused volatility in recent weeks.

-The four-week moving average of claims, seen as a better measure of labour market trends as it irons out week-to-week volatility, fell 3,250 to 289,750 last week.
+The four-week moving average of claims, seen as a better measure of labor market trends as it irons out week-to-week volatility, fell 3,250 to 289,750 last week.

 "Jobless claims still remain in a range that has historically been highly constructive for the jobs market," said Jim Baird, chief investment officer at Plante Moran Financial Advisors in Kalamazoo, Michigan.